Please choose from the options below.

 If you have a CUHK OnePass account, please login via "OnePass" to enjoy the added benefits (Details: http://www.cuhk.edu.hk/itsc/onepass/index.html).

-There are two issues with OnePass reported by users which we would like to bring to your attention:
+There are three issues with OnePass which we would like to bring to your attention:

 IE users are suggested to completely close IE (all tabs) after using the system.